 Holi Festival in Varanasi

 Holi is celebrated in Varanasi with the great fervor and enthusiasm.
 Holika lovers celebrate holi with the name Phagva.
-In the night of Phalgun Poornima, people in Varanasi burn the wood and dung cakes in heap.
+In the night of Phalgun Poornima, people in Varanasi burn woods and dung cakes in heap.
 They roast the Jau grain in that fire and make a tilak on their forehead with the Holika ash.
-Just before the Holika Dahan (evening of Holika Dahan), people from all the home get massage of their whole body with the ripe mustard ubtan and burn the remains from body in the Holika.
-It is considered that doing so, body becomes free from all the ailments and diseases for the whole year.
+Just before the Holika Dahan (evening of Holika Dahan), people from all the home get massage of their whole body with the ripe mustard ubtan and burn the remains from body (ubtan waste) in the Holika.
+It is considered that, doing so body becomes free from all the ailments and diseases for the whole year.

 People accumulate at the time of Holika Dahan and eldest person of the group or purohit start burning the Holika.
 They make a pray and greet each other by applying abir on the forehead.
 Some children of the group enjoy firing crackers in front of the Holika.
 Next day of the Holika Dahan is celebrated as the holi with the multiple colors, abirs etc. They also enjoy bhang with the delicious pakoras and thandai to fully rejoice the festival.
 Sweets distribution and greetings process takes place in the evening.
 Children and youths play colors whole day with the extreme pleasure at this festival.
 Some people also use mud in place of colors.
 Some people sing the Folk songs and dance in the evening at the tune of dholak and harmonium.